Iris petrana: Conservation

-Since the 1950's, there has been a drastic decline in the population size and the number of iris plants found in the wild.
+Since the 1950s, there has been a drastic decline in the population size and the number of iris plants found in the wild.
 The attractive flowers were picked in the wild, and uncontrolled grazing by animals also damaged plants.

 In Jordan, various developments have threatened its existence and destroyed various habitats.

 In Israel, it has been included on the endangered species list.
 It is included in the Red Book of Endangered Plants in Israel by Avi Schmid, Gadi Polk and Uri Fergman-Sapir.
 It has now been limited to one region, close to the town of Yeruham.
 The protected site Yeruham Iris Nature Reserve was created.
 It covers about 15 acres of almost total desert with just some spring foliage dotted here and there.
 Within the reserve, controlled grazing by animals has encouraged plant growth, but destructive grazing must be kept to a minimum, especially where the leaves of the irises and flowers have been eaten.

 It is not on the IUCN Red List of Threatened Species.